transition from co sleeper

 There are many reasons why parents might decide that now is the time to stop co-sleeping.

-Whether you’re looking for a little more privacy during the night, are worried that your child has outgrown your current co sleeping method, or just feel like the time is “right,” knowing the reasoning behind your decision will help you choose a method for stopping co sleeping that works.
+Whether you’re looking for a little more privacy during the night.
+Are worried that your child has outgrown your current co-sleeping set-up.
+Or just feel like the time is “right”: knowing the reasoning behind your decision will help you choose a method for stopping co-sleeping that works perfectly for your family.

 Parents looking for a little more privacy might be more inclined to try the “cold turkey” method, where one night your bedroom simply becomes “off the table” as a sleeping option.